-Stress in the Workplace: The Availability of Workers' Compensation Benefits
+Stress in the Workplace: An Overview of Workers' Compensation Benefits

 The main causes for these claims include job pressures, harassment, and job termination.
 Other types of discrimination and stressors account for a small percentage of the claims filed.
 (See charts entitled "Mental Stress Claims--Causes" and "Mental Stress Claims-The Growing Trend."
 CWCI Research Notes, April 1988.)

 The age of the worker also appears as a significant variable in determining whether a claim for mental stress is filed.
 In general, younger workers are more likely to file such claims than older workers.
 Almost 60% of the claims reported by the National Council on Compensation Insurance were filed by workers under the age of 40.
 (A complete breakdown is shown in the chart entitled _"Mental Stress Claims--Age of Worker."
 National Council on Compensation Insurance, 1985.)

 It is possible that the stigma associated with mental or emotional illness has been reduced, thus enabling workers who are experiencing these conditions to file claims; whereas their older counterparts have preferred to keep their emotional problems out of the public eye.
 Another possible explanation for the increased filing of mental stress claims in general may be the faster-paced world in which we now live and the increased pressures on families where both spouses must work.

 For many years, employment situations have led to stressful conditions for employees.
 An employee may be faced with stress generated by the immediate performance of the task itself or by collateral problems associated with the work environment.